dougienmysnuggy/CS50_Final/README.md

         ebay_report_YYYYMMDD_to_YYYYMMDD.csv where YYYYMMDD is the start and end date

+        Google sheets mode will use the same filename, but without the .csv extension

 The report will consider all sales and expenses and provide a report showing gross and net profits

-The additional expense report is optional.
-If you do not wish import additional expenses, leave the "Export Name: " field blank.

 ## Google Sheets feature: